 - A. For all regulated earth disturbance activities, erosion and sediment control BMPs shall be designed, implemented, operated, and maintained during the regulated earth disturbance activities (e.g., during construction) to meet the purposes and requirements of this Ordinance and to meet all requirements under Title 25 of the Pennsylvania Code and the Clean Streams Law.
-Various BMPs and their design standards are listed in the Erosion and Sediment Pollution Control Program Manual (E&S Manual)2, No. 363-2134-008 (April 15, 2000), as amended and updated. - B. On parcels regulated under this ordinance, stormwater flows onto adjacent property shall not be created, increased, decreased, relocated, or otherwise altered without written notification of the adjacent property owner(s) by the developer, and concurrence by the adjacent property owner.
-Such stormwater flows shall be subject to the requirements of this Ordinance.

-- C. Stormwater drainage systems shall be provided in order to permit unimpeded flow along natural watercourses, except as modified by SWM BMPs or open channels consistent with this Ordinance. - D. If diffused flow is proposed to be concentrated and discharged onto adjacent property with permission from the receiving property owner, the Developer must document that adequate downstream conveyance facilities exist to safely transport the concentrated discharge, or otherwise prove that no erosion, sedimentation, flooding or other harm will result from the concentrated discharge and downstream easements shall be established to provide drainage paths for concentrated discharge.
-Maximum use shall be made of the existing on-site natural and man-made stormwater management facilities. - E. For all regulated activities, SWM BMPs shall be implemented, operated, and maintained to meet the purposes and requirements of this Ordinance and to meet all requirements under Title 25 of the Pennsylvania Code, the Clean Streams Law, and the Stormwater Management Act. - F. Various BMPs and their design standards are listed in the Pennsylvania Stormwater Best Management Practices Manual (BMP Manual). - G. For all regulated activities, unless preparation of an SWM Site Plan is specifically exempted in Section 402: - 1.
+Various BMPs and their design standards are listed in the Erosion and Sediment Pollution Control Program Manual (E&S Manual) No. 363-2134-008, as amended and updated. - B. On parcels regulated under this ordinance, stormwater flows onto adjacent property shall not be created, increased, decreased, relocated, or otherwise altered without written notification of the adjacent property owner(s) by the developer.
+Such stormwater flows shall be subject to the requirements of this Ordinance. - C. Stormwater drainage systems shall be provided in order to permit unimpeded flow along natural watercourses, except as modified by SWM BMPs or open channels consistent with this Ordinance. - D. For all regulated activities, SWM BMPs shall be implemented, operated, and maintained to meet the purposes and requirements of this Ordinance and to meet all requirements under Title 25 of the Pennsylvania Code, the Clean Streams Law, and the Stormwater Management Act. - E. Various BMPs and their design standards are listed in the Pennsylvania Stormwater Best Management Practices Manual (BMP Manual). - F. For all regulated activities, unless preparation of an SWM Site Plan is specifically exempted in Section 402: - 1.
 Preparation and implementation of an approved SWM Site Plan is required. - 2.
-No regulated activities shall commence until Lebanon County issues written approval of an SWM Site Plan, which demonstrates compliance with the requirements of this Ordinance. - 3.
-The County Engineer shall determine if a SWM Site Plan is required or if a SWM Site Plan exemption is warranted. - H. SWM Site Plans approved by Lebanon County shall be on site throughout the duration of the regulated activity. - I. The County may, after consultation with DEP, approve measures for meeting the state water quality requirements other than those in this Ordinance, provided that they meet the minimum requirements of, and do not conflict with, state law including, but not limited to, the Clean Streams Law.
+No regulated activities shall commence until Lebanon County issues written approval of a SWM Site Plan, which demonstrates compliance with the requirements of this Ordinance. - 3.
+The County Engineer shall determine if a SWM Site Plan is required or if a SWM Site Plan exemption is warranted. - G. SWM Site Plans approved by Lebanon County shall be on site throughout the duration of the regulated activity.